GVSF Producing Artistic Director & Co-Director of Macbeth

 Production Stage Manager

 Sylvia Lindstrom has been involved in theatre in BC for thirty-five years.
-She has worked with Courtenay Little Theatre, CYMC, Pacific Opera, Bastion Theatre, Langham Court Theatre, William Head on Stage, Gilbert & Sullivan Society (Savoyards), Capital Comedy Theatre, VOS, Giggling Iguana Productions, Outpost 31, Theatre Inconnu, and numerous Fringe productions (from 1989 to 2015).
-She was stage manager for two GVSF plays in 2002 and 2003 and is pleased to be rejoining the Shakespeare fold for this most important year of Shakespearean celebration.
+She has worked with Courtenay Little Theatre, CYMC, Pacific Opera, Bastion Theatre, William Head on Stage, Gilbert & Sullivan Society (Savoyards), Capital Comedy Theatre, VOS, Giggling Iguana Productions, Outpost 31, Theatre Inconnu, Langham Court Theatre, and numerous Fringe productions (from 1989 to 2015).
+She was stage manager for GVSF in 2002, 2003 and 2016 and is pleased to once more be joining the Shakespeare team as Co-Stage Manager for the 2017 season.

 Production Stage Manager (rehearsals) & Lighting Design

 Carolyn is a local technician, sound designer, and stage manager, who also occasionally delves into directing and other design fields.
 She is a recent graduate of the University of Victoria, and has been lucky enough to freelance since her graduation.
 Stage management credits include Spin (OutSpoke Productions, Belfry Spark Festival), Animal Crackers (Blue Bridge Repertory Theatre), and Lovers-Winners (Phoenix Theatre).
 Carolyn is also one of the members of Vino Buono Productions, a brand new company in Victoria.
 This is Carolyn’s first season with GVSF, and she is very excited to be involved.